BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **HEROIC ACTIONS**

-• Heroic Accuracy
+â€¢ Heroic Accuracy

 **SPECIAL RULES**

 Woodland Creature.

-Knife Fighters — *Battling beneath the boughs of Mirkwood has taught the Mirkwood Rangers to use their knives with peerless skill.*
+Knife Fighters â€” *Battling beneath the boughs of Mirkwood has taught the Mirkwood Rangers to use their knives with peerless skill.*

 Mirkwood Rangers receive an additional Attack for each enemy model they